tangentyh/notes-of-tan/javaNotes.md

 ## Classes and Modifiers

 1. `public class`
-   - the name of the file must match the name of the `public` class
+   - filename and class name -- the name of the file must match the name of the `public` class
-   - can only have one `public` class in a source file
+   - unique in a file -- can only have one `public` class in a source file
    - when run `java ClassName` in CLI, the `main` method in `ClassName` is run

 1. `class`
    - `this`
-     - `this.` is optional, local variables can shadow instance fields
+     - field variable shadowing -- `this.` is optional, local variables can shadow instance fields
-     - implicit parameter `this` does not appear in the method declaration
+     - implicit parameter -- implicit parameter `this` does not appear in the method declaration
-     - If the first statement of a constructor has the form `this(...)` , then the constructor calls another constructor of the same class
+     - as constructor -- the form `this(...)`, constructor call must be the first statement in a constructor
    - initialization
-     - explicit field initialization
+     - implicit field initialization -- fields automatically set to a default zero
-       - assignment is carried out before the constructor executes
-       - constant value or an expression
+     - explicit field initialization -- initialize with constant value or an expression
      - initialization block
-       - can be `static`
+       - can be `static` -- static initialization block
-       - runs after `super()` call, but before the rest of the constructor
-       - legal to set fields defined later in the class
-       - However, to avoid circular definitions, not legal to read from fields initialized later
+       - can set fields but cannot read later fields -- legal to set fields defined later in the class.
+However, to avoid circular definitions, not legal to read from fields initialized later
+     - execution order -- runs after `super()` call or other constructor call, but before the rest of the constructor, see below
    - constructors
-     - same name as the class
+     - method name -- same as the class
-     - `public` and must be called with `new`
+     - `new` -- must be called with `new`
-     - fields not initialized in constructor, automatically set to a default zero
-     - when a constructor is absent, a no-argument constructor is provided
+     - default no-arg constructor -- when no constructor present, a no-argument constructor is provided
      - call another constructor — see `this` above
-   - when a constructor is called
+   - execution order when a constructor is called
-     1. If the first line of the constructor calls a second constructor, then the second constructor runs before the body of this constructor.
+     1. other constructor call -- if the first line of the constructor calls a second constructor, then the second constructor runs before the body of this constructor.
-     1. All data fields are initialized to their default values ( 0 , `false` , or `null` ).
+     1. implicit field initialization -- all data fields are initialized to their default values (0 , `false` , or `null`)
-     1. All field initializers and initialization blocks are executed, in the order in which they occur in the class declaration.
+     1. explicit field initialization and initialization blocks -- all field initializers and initialization blocks are executed, in the order in which they occur in the class declaration
-     1. The body of the constructor is executed.
+     1. the rest -- The body of the constructor is executed.
    - encapsulation
-     - `private` data filed with `public` accessor and mutator
+     - getter, setter -- `private` data filed with `public` accessor and mutator
-     - If you need to return a reference to a mutable object, you should clone it first
+     - return clone for mutable objects -- If you need to return a reference to a mutable object, return a clone
    - destructor
-     - Java does automatic garbage collection, does not support destructors
+     - garbage collection -- Java does automatic garbage collection, does not support destructors
-     - The `finalize` method will be called before the garbage collector sweeps away the object
-       - do not rely on, cannot know when this method will be called
+     - `Object::finalize` -- The `finalize` method will be called before the garbage collector sweeps away the object, but do not rely on, since cannot know when this method will be called, deprecated in JDK 9
-     - `Runtime.addShutdownHook`
+     - `Runtime::addShutdownHook`

 1. access modifiers
    - `public` — no access limit
    - `private` -- accessible only when the class is the same
-     - use in fields -- fields would better be marked `private`
    - `protected` — can be accessed by subclasses and within the same package
-     - use in fields -- not recommended for fields
-     - superclass limitation to subclass -- when not within the same package, `protected` fields of superclass objects are not accessible to subclass
+     - limitation to subclasses -- when not within the same package, `SuperType.protectedField` are not accessible to subclass
    - default package access -- when no access modifiers specified, can be accessed within the same package
-     - use in fields -- not recommended for fields
+   - use in fields -- `private` is recommended
+   - access privileges when overriding -- no more restrictive access privileges when overriding

 1. other modifiers
+   - `final`
-   - `final` fields must be initialized and cannot be modified, methods cannot be overloaded, classes cannot be inherited
+     - `final` fields -- must be initialized when the object is constructed (can be initialized in constructor) and cannot be modified
+     - `final` methods -- cannot be overloaded
-     - if a class is declared `final`, only the methods, not the fields, are automatically `final`
+     - `final class` -- cannot be inherited, and only the methods, not the fields, are automatically `final`
-     - can be used for parameters
+     - `final` parameters -- cannot be modified
-     - declare constants
    - `static`
-     - static methods can be invoked by object call, but not recommended
+     - call by instance -- static methods can be invoked by object call, but not recommended
-     - Static initialization occurs when the class is first loaded
+     - execution order -- static initialization occurs when the class is first loaded
-     - get class from static method (`this.getClass()` will not work in static methods)
+     - get class from static method (`this.getClass()` will not work in static methods) besides `.class` property
        ```java
        new Object(){}.getClass().getEnclosingClass();
        ```